-Once you have registered for the My Vodafone service, you should be able to view your account and bills by signing in on the Vodafone website.
+Once you have registered for the My Vodafone service, you should be able to view your account and bills by signing in on their website.

-Using My Vodafone, you should also be able to update your home address and email address, view your allowance and usage, manage payments and direct debits, and change some of the settings on your Vodafone device.
+Using your online, you should also be able to update your home address and email address, view your allowance and usage, manage payments and direct debits, and change some of the settings on your device.

 My Vodafone account has been locked – what should I do?

-If your My Vodafone account is locked, it’s likely that you have entered the wrong username or password too many times.
+If your account is locked, it’s likely that you have entered the wrong username or password too many times.